Unsupervised pre-training of graph transformers on patient population graphs

 As a downstream task, we perform diagnosis prediction, classifying each patient into one of the following groups: Cognitive Normal (CN), Mild Cognitive Impairment (MCI), or Alzheimer's Disease (AD).
 We only use data from patients' first visits to avoid leakage of information.
 Table \ref{stats_tadpole} provides some basic statistics about the TADPOLE dataset and Table \ref{occ_tadpole} the class occurrences for disease prediction.

 \textbf{Graph Construction:} To construct a patient population graph on TADPOLE, we compute a feature similarity between all patients.
-As we work we a reduced feature set of only 12 features, we decided to use all features to compute the feature similarity.
+As we work with a reduced feature set of only 12 features, we decided to use all features to compute the feature similarity.
 Dependent on the feature type this similarity is computed differently.
 For the demographics, age, gender, and apoe4, we use absolute feature matching, checking if patients have the same gender/ apoe4 feature or are of similar age:

 where \textit{f}=(apoe4, gender).